varbhat10/Chatbot-UI/README.md

 ## Integrating with Backend API

-The current implementation uses mock responses for demonstration.
-To connect with a real AI backend:
+This implementation uses mock responses for demonstration.
+To connect with a real backend:

-1. Modify the `handleSubmit` function in `src/components/Chatbot.tsx`
+1. Make sure to modify the `handleSubmit` function in `src/components/Chatbot.tsx`
-2. Replace the setTimeout mock with a fetch call to your API endpoint
+2. We should replace the setTimeout mock with a fetch call to your API endpoint

 Example:
 ```typescript